Littering fees for some producers

 Payment of fees

 If you place single-use products subject to a charge on the Swedish market, you pay littering fees retroactively, which means that the fees are not paid in the same year as the products were released.
 This is because, among other things, the fees are based on the report you submit annually to the Swedish Environmental Protection Agency regarding the previous year's amounts placed on the Swedish market.
 The products you placed on the Swedish market in 2022, you report to the Swedish Environmental Protection Agency in 2023.
 For the same products, you pay an annual fee in 2023 and a product fee in 2025.
+The example does not apply to balloons and wet wipes.

 You can choose whether you want the Swedish Environmental Protection Agency to send the payment notice to your digital mailbox, via e-mail or post.
 You do this by logging into the Swedish Environmental Protection Agency’s e-service and change the company details.
 If the payment is delayed, you as a producer must pay a late payment fee in accordance with the Act (1997:484) on late payment.